ocastastudios/docker-mariadb-galera/README.md

 ```

 #HA Proxy
-When using the tutum cloud settings the tutum.yaml stackfile can be used.
+When using the Dockercloud settings the tutum.yaml stackfile can be used.
 The extra environment variables for MariaDB containers setup the tcp-proxy settings.
 And a tiny netcat shell-script server serves status of the instance.
 Additional environment variables needed in the mariadb container: